facebookarchive/wordpress/readme.txt

 == Changelog ==

+= 1.1.6 =
+* [Open Graph protocol](http://ogp.me/) data output in prefixed form (e.g. og:title) instead of full IRI.
+You may declare your preference to always use a prefix in the future using the `facebook_ogp_prefixed` filter
+* Debug page displays your plugin configuration, author accounts associated with a Facebook account, and server information for troubleshooting
+* [Shortcode](http://codex.wordpress.org/Shortcode_API) support for Like Button and Send Button output
+* Comments Box may be disabled for a specific post when post comments are marked closed in WordPress and no comments are stored on Facebook
+* Application id and secret are verified on Facebook servers, generating an app access token for future use
+* Async JavaScript loader support for concatenated script loader configurations
+* Fixed an issue with Comments Box color scheme preference never saving a "dark" preference value
+* JavaScript files renamed to .js and .min.js to match WP Core 3.5 convention (see [Core #21633](http://core.trac.wordpress.org/ticket/21633) )
+* Includes Facebook PHP SDK 3.2.1 and its new SSL certificate chain fallback

 = 1.1.5 =
 * Delete comments enabled option on plugin's settings comments page save when no comments selected.

 = 1.1.4 =

-* Comment counts powered by Facebook available in all page contexts when comments box social plugin enabled for one or more post types.
+* Comment counts powered by Facebook available in all page contexts when comments box social plugin enabled for one or more post types
 * Subscribe button settings fix
 * Recommendations Bar max age setting fix